jnddao/flat-enigma-machine/README.md

 and follow the prompts.

-Ensure that all text requirements are met as error handling is not supported yet (the app has been very quickly put together).
+Ensure that all text requirements are met as error handling is not supported yet (the app has been very quickly put together so please excuse the tardiness).